VENUS: Strong-lensing model of MACS J1931.8-2635 -- revealing the farthest multiply imaged supernova: Data

 We supplement our JWST dataset with ancillary archival HST imaging from the Cluster Lensing And Supernova survey with Hubble \citep[CLASH, \href{https://archive.stsci.edu/proposal_search.php?mission=hst&id=12456}{PID: 12456}, PI: Postman,][]{PostmanCLASH2012}, including 7 ACS bands, 5 WFC3/IR bands and 4 WFC3/UVIS bands (amounting to a total 20 orbits $\simeq 10,000$\,s exposure), and from more recent observations in the WFC3/UVIS F814W and WFC3/IR F110W filters taken in March 2024, as part of the lensed stars SNAP survey \citep[PID: 17504,][]{kelly_snap_2023}.
 The WFC3 observations are only used for a by-eye inspection and galaxy selection.
 The CLASH observations were treated uniformly as part of the Complete Hubble Archive for Galaxy Evolution initiative (CHArGE), as described in \cite{kokorev22}.

-Although not used here, we report \clname cluster observations with Subaru in 2006 and 2007 for a total $\gtrsim 10,000$\,s in five bands, also used as part of CLASH \citep{Umetsu2014CLASH_WL,Merten2014CLASHcM}.
+Although not used here, we note \clname cluster observations with Subaru in 2006 and 2007 for a total $\gtrsim 10,000$\,s in five bands, also used as part of CLASH \citep{Umetsu2014CLASH_WL,Merten2014CLASHcM}.
 For example, through weak gravitational lensing jointly with magnification measurements, \cite{Umetsu2018} estimate the cluster mass to be $M_{200,c} = (1.16 \pm 0.28) \times 10^{15} \Msol$.
-Last, while not used here, we note that far-infrared observations of the cluster were taken by the \textit{Herschel} space telescope between 2011 and 2013, as reported in \cite{Santos2016_M1931_Herschel}.